databricks/containers/ubuntu/gpu/README.md

 ## Creating Custom Dockerfiles:

 * You can modify the `gpu-base` Dockerfile and add additional system packages and NVIDIA libraries, for example, TensorRT (libnvinfer).
-You can also change the base image (FROM) to use CUDA 10.0 or 10.2.

 * You cannot change the NVIDIA driver version, because it must match the driver version on the host machine, which is 450.80.

-* You must install conda at `/databricks/conda/` if you are replacing the `gpu-conda` layer.

-* You must set `ENV DEFAULT_DATABRICKS_ROOT_CONDA_ENV` in your Dockerfile.
-This environment variable is used by Databricks to determine which conda environment to activate by default.

 * The `gpu-tensorflow` and `gpu-pytorch` Dockerfiles provide examples to create the root conda environment from an environment.yml file.
 These packages are required for Python notebooks and PySpark to work: python, ipython, numpy, pandas, pyarrow, six, and ipykernel.